Applications for reassessment must be filed no later than 31st of August 2016.

 In May 2013, a new scheme was introduced, the Victims Support Scheme, that promised to provide victims with support more quickly.
 But there was a catch – the payments would be much lower than under the previous scheme.

 The new scheme was applied retrospectively – meaning thousands of existing applications would be brought under the new scheme, as ‘transitional’ applications.
 The problem with this approach was that victims who had applied under the previous scheme were now being offered significantly less compensation.

 One case that caught the media’s attention was that of Katrina Keshishian.
 Katrina, a survivor of a gang rape in 2008, had waited six years for her application to be assessed.
 During that time the law had changed, and so had her payment.
 She had been expecting compensation of $50,000, but under the new scheme, Katrina was eligible for just $15,000.

 “It is estimated that up to 24,000 victims have had their claims affected by the transition to the new scheme”

 Other victims stepped forward to tell similar stories, and a change.org petition attracted 130,000 signatures.

-This prompted NSW Premier Mike Baird to announce that victims of crime who had been affected by this change would be eligible to have their claims re-assessed.
+This prompted New South Wales Premier Mike Baird to announce that victims of crime who had been affected by this change would be eligible to have their claims re-assessed.